The Imperial Weight of British Tea

 Kenya’s montane forests were cleared for plantations.
 Tea monocultures still dominate Kericho’s landscape, with well-documented impacts on biodiversity and water resources.

 Today Kenya is the world’s largest exporter of black tea, earning US$1.7 billion in 2024.
-Yet pickers’ wages remain extremely low: less than 1% of the retail price of a packet of tea in Britain reaches Kenyan workers.
+Yet pickers’ wages remain extremely low with women earning 25–30% less than men.
+Reports also highlight risks of gender-based violence and harassment on estates: in 2023, a BBC investigation into plantations in Kericho uncovered widespread sexual exploitation.
+Less than 1% of the retail price of a packet of tea in Britain reaches Kenyan workers.
 Protests and legal cases continue against multinationals over land rights and workers’ conditions.

 The British Empire created the structures that still govern the tea industry today: appropriated, imported or coerced labour in poor conditions, and monocrop plantations owned by private or corporate elites.
 Britain financed its global power through tea — while the producing countries were left poor.

 As Britain recognises its historic role in the slave-grown sugar economy, so too it must recognise its role in shaping the exploitative structures of tea.
 The workers who harvest tea in Assam, Sri Lanka and Kenya are not part of a distant history.
 They are part of a living legacy, one for which Britain bears responsibility.
 When you buy your tea, take a moment.
-Check for that ethical mark; pay a little bit more for your tea; and know where you tea comes from as well as its British history.
+Check for that ethical mark; pay a little bit more for your tea; and know where you tea comes from, including its British history.
+Supermarkets pocket half of the cost of your tea.
+The rest is spread down the line with the pickers receiving the least.
 Just a 5p increase by supermarkets in the price of a pack of 80 bags could raise tea workers’ wages to meet living standards.